Importance: Why Industrial Ventilation Systems Matter Today

 -

-Air intake openings that introduce fresh air
+Air intake openings (fresh air supply)

 -